-Viewing the Topology
+Visualize the Network Topology

-You can have multiple project connections in GigaVUE-FM.
-Each project can have multiple monitoring sessions configured within them.
+You can have multiple connections in GigaVUE-FM.
+Each connection can have multiple monitoring sessions configured within them.
 You can select the connection and the monitoring session to view the selected subnets and instances in the topology view.

-To view the topology diagram:
+To view the topology diagram in GigaVUE-FM: